 Each section contains links that will help you explore the day's topic and our relationship with the world and explore what the Ego/ Eco Paradigm means to each individual.

 In the past 200 years, mankind has undone what nature has spent the past 3.85 billion years creating.
 It is a blink of an eye on the geological scale, but too slow for us to notice on a day by day basis.
-If your parents’ parents were alive, they would be disgusted by the destruction, pollution and uterus contempt for the environment, that we find acceptable today.
+However, if your parents’ parents were alive, they would be disgusted by the destruction, pollution and utter contempt for the environment, that we find acceptable today.

 The human population has been increasing at an alarming rate.
 From 1804, it took just over 100 years for the human population to increase from 1 billion to 2 billion in 1927.
 By 2016, it was projected that we will increase our population by 1 billion in about 12 years.

-The Ego / Eco Paradigm is a framework for understanding how we interact with the world, and how to make those much needed incremental gains towards our personal vision of the future.
+The Ego / Eco Paradigm is a framework that helps us understand how we interact with the world, and how to make those much needed incremental gains towards our personal vision of the future.
 According to the Ego / Eco Paradigm, we can divide our actions into two categories depending on the impact that they have.

 Although we use our understanding and knowledge to make informed decisions, we don’t always make the right choice.